lupyuen/pinetime-rust-mynewt/rust/app/src/chip8.md

 _When is it absolutely necessary to update the PineTime display?_

-_That's when the game has rendered something and is checking the player has pressed any buttons_
+_That's when the game has rendered something and is checking whether the player has pressed any buttons_

 Thus we have these conditions to defer the PineTime display updates in `sched`...